AdaCore/gnatstudio/docs/users_guide/debugging.rst

     stop all tasks in the current protection domain

   * all:
-    stop all breakable tasks in the system
+    stop all stoppable tasks in the system

 These two properties can be set/changed through the advanced breakpoints